smandla/socialnetwork_mongo/README.md

 - GET all thoughts (DONE)
 - GET single thought by id (DONE)
 - POST create new thought and push to user's thoughts array field (DONE)
-- PUT update thought by \_id
+- PUT update thought by \_id (DONE)
-- DELETE remove thought by \_id
+- DELETE remove thought by \_id (DONE)

 Reactions

-- POST reaction stored in single thought's reactions array field
+- POST reaction stored in single thought's reactions array field (DONE)
-- DELETE pull and remove a reaction by reactionId val
+- DELETE pull and remove a reaction by reactionId val (DONE)